 - Publicity: Excellent articles on postponing our 125th anniversary party and Winona’s history were published in both Tualatin Life and Tualatin Times.

-- Resolutions: Members wrote and adopted resolutions opposing the location of marijuana facilities within 1,000 feet of Grange halls and opposing linking metro counties for COVID reopening.
+- Resolutions: Members wrote and adopted resolutions opposing the location of marijuana facilities within 1,000 feet of our hall and all Grange halls in the state.
+We also opposed linking metro counties for COVID reopening.
 Both were adopted by delegates at the Oregon State Grange convention.

 As you can see, Winona Grange is continuing to fulfill our mission and function as a Grange.